stefanledin/responsify-wp/README.txt

 1. Use the Picture::create() function to generate Picturefill markup inside your templates.
 2. Congratulations!
 A responsive header image.
-3. You can also generate CSS and media queries for large background images.
+3. You can also use the Picture::create( 'style' ) function to generate CSS and media queries for large background images.
+4. A <style> tag will be created and contains the generated media queries for the background.